sneha-balamurali/fpga/projects/led_blink.md

 - In digital logic, a clock is a repeating signal that oscillates between high (1) and low (0).
 It acts as a timing reference so that all parts of the circuit know exactly when to update or transfer data.

 ![square_wave](/images/square_wave.jpg)
 - Here we have a periodic square wave.
 In digital logic, we can get our LED to blink on and off every time there is a rising edge (when it goes from 0 to 1) or falling edge (when it goes from 1 to 0).
-This is how the different parts of the ciruit keep track of time and know when to update or transfer data.
+This is how the different parts of the circuit keep track of time and know when to update or transfer data.
 - Now we realise that we need a clock for our LED.
 - In this tutorial we will be using the Red Pitaya's internal clock.
 However, that internal clock is 125 MHz, which would mean that the LED would blink every 8ns...far too fast for our eyes to notice.
 The LED would just look like its on and not flashing on and off.
 - In order to deal with that, we will use a binary counter.

 ### Binary Counter

-- A binary counter is a simpl digital circuit (which is given as an IP core in Vivado) that incremements or decrements a binary number on each clock "tick" (rising or falling edge).
+- A binary counter is a simpl digital circuit (which is given as an IP core in Vivado) that increments or decrements a binary number on each clock "tick" (rising or falling edge).

 #### Example: